learn-co-students/sinatra-ar-crud-lab-online-web-sp-000/README.md

 ### Database

-First, you'll need to create the `articles` table.
+#First, you'll need to create the `articles` table.
 An article should have a title and content.

-Next, set up the corresponding `Article` model.
+#Next, set up the corresponding `Article` model.
 Make sure the class inherits from `ActiveRecord::Base`.

 ### Create

 Now that we have the database and model set up, it's time to set up the ability to create an article.

-First, create a route in your controller, `get '/articles/new'`, that renders the `new.erb` view.
+#First, create a route in your controller, `get '/articles/new'`, that renders the `new.erb` view.

-We need to create an ERB file in the views directory, `new.erb`, with a form that `POST`s to a controller action, `/articles`.
+Then create an ERB file in the views directory, `new.erb`, with a form that `POST`s to a controller action, `/articles`.
 The controller action should use the Create CRUD action to create the article and save it to the database.

 When the form on `new.erb` is submitted, the action, pointing to `/articles`, will trigger a render of an `index.erb` file automatically.
 Before we can fully test if our form is working, we need to create that `index.erb` file, as our site will currently crash upon submission.

 ### Read